av01d/fontpicker-jquery-plugin/README.md

 With `variants: true`, users can not only select a font family, but the variant (font weight and font style) of it as well, if applicable.
 Many fonts in the Google Repository have multiple variants (multiple font weights, normal and italic styles).
 In this case, the `input` element will have a value that consists of the chosen font, followed by the font-weight and an italics indicator (see [Example](#example)).

+### nrRecents

+- Type: `Number`
+- Default: `3`

+Te fontpicker component lists the last X fonts the user picked earlier first, in the *Favorite fonts* section.
+The `nrRecents` option defines how many last-picked fonts to remember.
+Use `0` to not remember any at all.

 ### lazyLoad